Why Does This Honey Keep Popping Up In Celebrity Beauty Tutorials?

 That tracks: B.Powered Honey is, in fact, raw and unadulterated.
 But, as Beekeeper's Naturals founder Carly Stein tells me, honey isn't the only component at play here.
 Its ingredient profile, she says, is actually as complex as an individual honeycomb, because it also includes lesser-appreciated compounds sourced from the beehive, like pollen, royal jelly, and the most crucial in its immune-support claims: propolis.

 If honey is the bee's energy source, think of propolis as the insect's form of an antibiotic.
-"Unlike honey, which is derived from floral nectars collected by the bees and used as their food source, propolis comes from the collection of planted tree resins, things like sap," Stein explains.
+"Unlike honey, which is derived from floral nectars collected by the bees and used as their food source, propolis comes from the collection of plant and tree resins, things like sap," Stein explains.
 "Tree resins are both adaptogenic and medicinal, so the bees bring it back to the hive and use it to line the walls and keep germs out."

 Just like the way propolis protects the bees, it's been found to deliver similar benefits to the human body when extracted from the hive.
-"Propolis has been used in healing modalities for centuries," explains Katina Martin, a licensed naturopathic doctor and the founder of Vermont Natural Family Health.
+"Propolis has been used in healing modalities for centuries," explains Katina Martin, a licensed naturopathic doctor and the co-founder of Aqua ViTea Kombucha.
 "It has anti-microbial, anti-inflammatory, and antibacterial properties, and has been shown to support immune-system functioning similar to OTC antiseptics or antibiotics."

 Advertisement